 The short answer is: we’ve received a truly overwhelming number of orders, plus we’re dealing with Covid and Brexit related shipping and production delays: bottlenecks at pressing plants, boats full of records taking four months to get from Europe to the US, and the general chaos of 2021.
 It’s a perfect storm that has not only made it incredibly difficult to fulfill your order in as timely a manner as we’d like, but also makes it near impossible to give you a precise estimate as to when your order will ship.
 Nevertheless, below are some very general, not-set-in-stone estimates that we hope will help clarify your particular situation.

-I pre-ordered a 180-gram vinyl of Promises from Bandcamp and/or the Luaka Store before release day on March 26.
+I pre-ordered a 180-gram vinyl of Promises from Bandcamp and/or the Luaka Store before release day (March 25 or earlier).
 When can I expect my order?

-Wherever you are in the world, you should have your record by now, or in the next week or two.
+Wherever you are in the world, you should have your record by now.
+If you don't, please email us at email@example.com.

-I ordered a 180-gram vinyl of Promises from Bandcamp and/or the Luaka Store on or after release day on March 26.
+I ordered a 180-gram vinyl of Promises from Bandcamp and/or the Luaka Store on or after release day (March 26 or later).
 When can I expect my order?

-It’s likely that you won’t have your record until August or September.
+If you haven't gotten your record yet, it’s likely that you'll have to wait until or September or October.
 (We know, a drag, we are trying very hard to speed this up).

 I ordered a standard vinyl of Promises from Bandcamp and/or the Luaka Store and haven’t yet received it.
 When can I expect my order?